kalepail/soroban-quest/quests/1-hello-world/README.md

 sq play 1 # use whichever quest number you are trying to play
 ```

+This command will ask you if you want the account funded, and will take care of
+that for you, if you choose yes.

 Save this information, because (trust me) you'll need it later!

 ### Fund that Account

-We even put together a handy way for you to get your Futurenet Lumens from
+If you chose to fund the account yourself, we have put together a handy way for
+you to get your Futurenet Lumens from Futurenet Friendbot (you might know his
-Futurenet Friendbot (you might know his cousin...). `sq` can help you with that
+cousin...). `sq` can help you with that like so:
-like so:

 ```bash
 sq fund <your-quest-keypair-public-key>